amine-merzoug/cybersecurity/README.md

 ## Announcements

-### Important: Dec 17, 2025
+### Important: Feb 18, 2026

-- The provided .docx lab files (e.g., 6_snort.docx and 7_pki_vpn.docx) were edited using Google Docs.

-- Please use the same tool to edit them, or ensure they are edited properly using Microsoft Office, to avoid formatting issues.

-### Project: Honeypot

-- **Deadline: Jan 11, 2026**
-  - Email to: `amine.merzoug@univ-batna2.dz`
-- Team leaders must send me the list of their team members as soon as possible
-- What you should deliver
-  - Source code
-  - Presentation
-  - Short report (2 pages max)
+All course updates and important information will be posted here.

+Please check this section regularly.

 ---
 # Cybersecurity Course

-Welcome to the **Information and Data Security** course!
+Welcome to the **Cybersecurity** course!

-This repository provides all the resources, labs, and materials needed to follow along and practice hands-on cybersecurity skills throughout the semester.
+This repository provides all the resources, labs, and materials needed to follow along and practice hands-on cybersecurity skills.

 ---